Importance of a First Draft in a Settlement Agreement or Parenting Plan

 3. Avoid Unforeseen Circumstances

-A well-prepared first draft allows mediation participants and their attorneys and financial advisors to review the implications and consequences before finalizing the agreement.
+A well-prepared first draft allows mediation participants to carefully review the implications and consequences before finalizing the agreement.
 Helping to prevent unforeseen tax burdens, enforceability concerns, or issues that could cause future disputes.

 4. Saves Time and Reduces Conflict